 Any mistakes made have very real consequences for patients and if you feel that you've experienced this issue, contact a medical malpractice lawyer.
 A medical malpractice lawyer is a great asset to advocate on your behalf, whether it's working with an insurance company or bringing your case to trial against the Canadian Medical Protection Association, which defends doctors.

 If you are an Ottawa resident and you believe you or a loved one has been the victim of medical malpractice or medical negligence, get in touch with a medical malpractice lawyer to assess the situation and possible next steps.
-Neinstein's medical malpractice lawyers offer free, no obligation consultations and our medical malpractice lawyers have decades of experience in the field.
+Neinstein Medical Malpractice Lawyers has decades of experience and offers free, no obligation consultations.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.